How to Recognize Clinical Depression in the Early Stages

 Treatment for depression usually involves a combination of therapy and medication, and your chances for recovery are excellent if intervention begins early.

-But if your depression has progressed to a later stage don’t despair: there is still reason for hope, and that remains true even if your depression has been complicated by a substance use disorder.
+But if your depression has progressed to a later stage don’t despair.
+Recent research has shown that even treatment-resistant depression can be helped, especially by stimulating the vagus nerve.
+There is still reason for hope, and that remains true even if your depression has been complicated by a substance use disorder.
 If you can find the strength and the courage to reach out and ask for help, health, happiness and the freedom to control your own destiny can be yours once again.